Amnesty: Syria refugees suffered abuse, torture upon return

 The Syrian government routinely dismisses accusations of human rights abuses as lies.

-The report documents serious violations committed by the Syrian government against refugees who returned to Syria from Lebanon, Rukban (an informal settlement between the Jordanian and Syrian borders), France, Germany, Turkey, Jordan and the United Arab Emirates between mid-2017 and spring 2021.
-They were based on interviews with 41 Syrians, including returnees and their relatives and friends, as well as lawyers, humanitarian workers and Syria experts.
+The report documents serious violations committed by the Syrian government against refugees who returned to Syria from Lebanon, as well as from Rukban — an informal settlement between the Jordanian and Syrian borders — and also from France, Germany, Turkey, Jordan and the United Arab Emirates between mid-2017 and spring 2021.
+It was based on interviews with 41 Syrians, including returnees and their relatives and friends, as well as lawyers, humanitarian workers and Syria experts.

 In some cases, the human rights violations included rape or other forms of sexual violence, arbitrary or unlawful detention, and torture or other ill-treatment, the report said.